 \subsection{Robustness (Q3)}

-To answer \textbf{Q3}, we conduct a thorough analysis of the LAGA’s robustness from the following three aspects:
+To answer \textbf{Q3}, we conduct a thorough analysis of the LAGA’s robustness from the following aspects:

-\textbf{Backbones.} We first evaluate the robustness of LAGA across different backbones.
-As shown in Figure~\ref{figure:backbone}, LAGA consistently improves the performance of three representative GNNs (GCN, GAT, GraphSAGE) as well as two LLM-augmented GNNs (TAPE and ENGINE) across all nine scenarios.
-For example, when using GCN as the backbone, the relative accuracy improvement reaches over 10\% on average and exceeds 20\% under label imbalance on WikiCS with perturbation ratio = 0.8.
-Even for stronger LLM-GNNs, LAGA still brings stable gains across scenarios.
-These results verify that LAGA is effective for both traditional GNNs and advanced LLM-GNNs, demonstrating robustness to the choice of backbone.

-\textbf{Hyperparameters.} To assess the robustness of LAGA, we study its sensitivity to key hyperparameters in scenarios where their impact is most pronounced (Figure~\ref{figure:hyperparameter}).
-We vary $k_{\text{edge}}$, $\tau_{\text{edge}}$, $\tau_{\text{lape}}$, and $r_{\text{gen}}$, and observe that LAGA remains stable across a wide range of values, with only minor fluctuations in relative accuracy.
-The parameter $k_{\text{edge}}$ controls the number of edges added for each sparse node during structure optimization.
-Too small a value may not sufficiently alleviate sparsity, while an excessively large value risks introducing noisy or redundant connections; we find that a moderate range (10--15) achieves the most balanced results.
-The threshold $\tau_{\text{edge}}$ determines whether an edge should be retained or removed based on its predicted probability.
-A low threshold tends to preserve spurious edges, whereas a high threshold prunes too aggressively; in practice, $\tau_{\text{edge}}=0.5$ yields consistently stable performance.
+\textbf{Hyperparameters.} To assess the robustness of LAGA, we evaluate its sensitivity to key hyperparameters, varying $k_{\text{edge}}$, $\tau_{\text{edge}}$, $\tau_{\text{lape}}$, and $r_{\text{gen}}$ (Figure~\ref{figure:hyperparameter}).
+LAGA remains stable across a wide range of values, with only minor fluctuations in relative accuracy.
+The parameter $k_{\text{edge}}$ controls edge addition during structure optimization.
+A moderate range (10–15) provides the best balance, avoiding insufficient sparsity alleviation or noisy connections. $\tau_{\text{edge}}$ determines edge retention; $\tau_{\text{edge}} = 0.5$ consistently yields stable performance.